gatling/gatling/src/docs/content/reference/execute/cloud/user/simulations/index.md

 In this step, you'll configure the locations used for the Gatling Enterprise load generators.

-You can either use the public locations provided by Gatling Enterprise Cloud, or use your own [private locations]({{< ref "../../../install/cloud" >}})
+You can either use the managed locations provided by Gatling Enterprise Cloud, or use your own [private locations]({{< ref "../../../install/cloud" >}})

 {{< alert info >}}
-It is not currently possible to mix public and private locations in the same simulation.
+It is not currently possible to mix managed and private locations in the same simulation.
 {{< /alert >}}

-Gatling Enterprise public locations are available in the following regions:
+Gatling Enterprise managed locations are available in the following regions:

 - AP Pacific (Hong kong)
 - AP Pacific (Tokyo)